 As I said before Bangkok and Kuala Lumpur are Southeast Asia’s two main international hubs.
 Most backpackers start their journeys visiting and staying in Kuala Lumpur or Bangkok for a spell.
 Budget flights throughout the region will almost certainly have you passing through one of those airports.

 If you are looking to do the classic Southeast Asia Loop or the Banana Pancake Trail, then starting off by staying in Bangkok is the obvious choice.
-Flights into Vietnam through Hanoi and Ho Chi Minh City are getting increasingly less expensive as well, so keep an eye out if the prices keep falling.
+Flights into Vietnam through Hanoi and Ho Chi Minh City are getting increasingly cheaper as well, so keep an eye out if the prices keep falling.

 Visas and Entry Requirements for Southeast Asian Countries